 Tie the string around the skewer, starting at the top and working your way down.

 Push the knots together and add a small wooden bead to hold everything in place before separating the individual strands with the sharp end of another skewer.

 Brush mod podge onto the strands making sure to push the strands upwards away from the skewer.
 It looks more feather-like 😉 If you don’t have any mod podge, craft glue or starch will work too.

 Once the mod podge dries, trim the strands a little to neaten them up.

 Making the arrowheads

 Use the skewer as a base to figure out how big the arrowhead should be.
 I drew a basic arrow on a piece of paper and folded it over to create my arrowhead template.
 Cut the shape out and fold it open.

 Use a pair of scissors to cut a soda can open.
+If you don’t want to mess around with cutting soda cans, have a look at this felt arrow head tutorial.
 Place your arrowhead template on the soda can and trace around the edges before cutting the shape out.